Aguardiente: Portugal

 Portuguese aguardente has several varieties.
-Aguardente vínica is distilled from wine, either of good quality or undrinkable wines.
+Aguardente vínica is distilled from either good quality or undrinkable wine.
 It is mostly used to fortify wines such as port or aged to make aguardente velha (old burning water), a kind of brandy.
-Aguardente bagaceira is made from pomace as a way to prevent waste after the close of wine season.
+Aguardente bagaceira is made from pomace to prevent waste after the close of wine season.
 It is usually bootlegged, as most drinkers only appreciate it in its traditional formulation of 50% to 80% ABV.
 A common way to drink it is as café com cheirinho ("coffee with a little scent"), a liqueur coffee made with espresso.

-In the Azores, this espresso-aguardente combination is commonly referred to as café com música (coffee with music).
+In the Azores, this espresso-aguardente combination is commonly referred to as café com música ("coffee with music").
 Aguardente Medronho is a variety distilled from the fruit of the Arbutus unedo tree.

 In Madeira, it is the core ingredient for poncha, a beverage around which a festival is based.
-Most of the aguardente from the region is made from sugar cane.
+Most of the aguardente from the region is made from sugarcane.

 Spain

-In certain areas of the Pyrenees, aguardiente, known locally to Catalonians as aiguardent, is used as an essential ingredient in the preparation of tupí, a type of cheese.
+In certain areas of the Pyrenees in Catalonia, aiguardent, as it is known in Catalan, is used as an essential ingredient in the preparation of tupí, a type of cheese.

-Galicia is renowned for the quality and variety of its aguardientes, including augardente de bagazo (Aguardiente de Orujo), which is obtained from the distillation of the pomace of grapes, and is clear and colourless.
+Galicia is renowned for the quality and variety of its augardentes (Galician), or aguardientes (Spanish), including augardente de bagazo (aguardiente de Orujo), which is obtained from the distillation of the pomace of grapes, and is clear and colorless.
 It typically contains over 50% alcohol, sometimes significantly more, and is still made traditionally in many villages across Galicia today.
-Augardente de herbas, usually yellow in colour, is a sweet liqueur made with Augardente de bagazo and herbs (herbas), with chamomile being a substantial ingredient.
-Licor café (typical distilled drink in the province of Ourense), black in colour, is a sweet liqueur made with augardente de bagazo, coffee (café), and sugar.
-Crema de Augardente" or "Crema de Caña is a cream liqueur based on augardente, coffee, cream, milk and other ingredients.
+Augardente de herbas, usually yellow, is a sweet liqueur made with augardente de bagazo and herbs (herbas), with chamomile being a substantial ingredient.
+Licor café (typical distilled drink in the province of Ourense), black in color, is a sweet liqueur made with augardente de bagazo, coffee (café), and sugar.
+Crema de augardente or crema de caña is a cream liqueur based on augardente, coffee, cream, milk, and other ingredients.
 It is similar to Irish cream liqueur.
-In some places in Galicia, a small glass is traditionally taken at breakfast time as a tonic before a hard day's work on the land.
-The word orujo is actually Spanish and not Galician but is used to distinguish Galician and some Spanish augardentes from those of other countries.
+In some places in Galicia, a small glass is traditionally taken at breakfast as a tonic before a hard day's work on the land.
+The word "orujo" is Spanish and not Galician, but is used to distinguish Galician and some Spanish augardentes from those of other countries.
+"Bagazo" is the Galician for "Orujo".

-Most of the moonshine in Spain is made as a byproduct of wine making by distilling the squeezed skins of the grapes.
-The basic product is called orujo or aguardiente (burning water).
-The homemade versions are usually stronger and have a higher alcoholic content, well over the 40% that the commercial versions typically have.
-It is often mixed with herbs, spices, or fruits, or with other distillates.
+Most of the moonshine in Spain is made as a byproduct of winemaking by distilling the squeezed skins of the grapes.
+The essential product is called "orujo" or "aguardiente" (burning water).
+The homemade versions are usually more potent and have a higher alcoholic content, well over the 40% that the commercial versions typically have.
+It is often mixed with herbs, spices, fruits, or other distillates.
 Types include pacharán, licor de café and orujo de hierbas (tea mixed with orujo).